 Have You Had Yours?

+Procedural Fairness is needed in Dismissals, what does this mean?
 Procedural fairness in unfair dismissal cases is concerned with the decision making process followed or steps taken by a decision maker rather than the actual decision itself.
 Procedural fairness is one of the factors that the Fair Work Commission will take into consideration when deciding if a dismissal has been harsh, unjust or unreasonable.

 Although the Fair work Commission may find that there was a valid reason for dismissal, the dismissal may still be held to be harsh, unjust or unreasonable given any procedural flaws in the dismissal process.
 The following cases illustrate that dismissal decisions may fall apart without procedural fairness, depending on the gravity of the alleged misconduct, and thus employers need to take active steps to ensure they follow all of their policies and procedures when dismissing an employee and conduct the workplace investigations in a sensitive, confidential and fair manner.